-These FAQs are for PONY REINHARDT - for guest artists, contact them via their contact info on The Artists page
+These FAQs are for permanent artists - for guest artists, contact them via their contact info on The Artists page

 How do I schedule an appointment with you?